 In fact, Microsoft recommends that you use it over VLOOKUP or HLOOKUP.
 The catch is that this lookup function is not available to all Excel users.

-To start, this new lookup function is only available with Microsoft 365 (Previously known as Office 365).
-If you use one of the non-subscription versions of Microsoft Office or Excel such as Excel 2019, you’re out of luck.
+This function is only available with Microsoft 365 (Formally known as Office 365).
+So if you use one of the non-subscription versions of Microsoft Office or Excel, such as Excel 2019, you’re out of luck.

-To check your availability, go to your Formulas tab and click Insert Function.
-The Insert Function dialog will open with all your functions.
-XLOOKUP should show under the Lookup & Reference category between VLOOKUP and another new function called VMATCH.
+Go to your Formulas tab and click Insert Function to check your availability.
+The Insert Function dialog box will open with all your functions.
+XLOOKUP should show under the Lookup & Reference category between VLOOKUP and another new function called XMATCH.

 Why is XLOOKUP Better?

-The question on most peoples’ minds is what’s better?
+The question on most peoples’ minds is, what’s better?
 After all, who wants to learn something that doesn’t add value for Excel users.
-Here’s a shortlist I can see from playing around with various lookup scenarios:
+So here’s a shortlist I can see from playing around with various lookup scenarios:

 - This function can work either vertically or horizontally.
 This is in contrast to VLOOKUP and HLOOKUP, which are mostly locked to their orientation.